thomas-1067/Loan-Default-Predictor/README.md

 # Loan Default Prediction Model

 This project predicts whether a loan applicant is likely to experience serious delinquency within the next two years.
-The aim is to identify high-risk borrowers early using structured credit data and apply practical modeling techniques suited to financial risk environments.
+The aim is to identify high-risk borrowers early using structured credit data and apply practical modelling techniques suited to financial risk environments.

 ---